chopo156/sz-moneywash/README.md

 # sz-moneywash
-A simple moneywash script for fivem!
+A simple moneywash script for fivem
+Portuguese script!